Japan is frequently referred to as the Land of the Rising Sun.

 THE GALLERY

-Japan House’s vast gallery space is home to a rolling roster of exhibitions from esteemed Japanese artists, designed to showcase the breadth of crafts practised across the country.
+Japan House’s vast gallery space is home to a rolling roster of free exhibitions from esteemed Japanese artists, designed to showcase the breadth of crafts practised across the country.
 So far, it’s hosted an impressive 360° video journey through Tokyo and an exhibition devoted to the graphic design behind the 1964 Tokyo Olympic Games.

 THE SHOP